BHS Course Catalog

 Fee: None

 This course will cover essential questions related to the history, philosophy, and contemporary applications of government.
 The basic questions of political organization and society will be addressed.
-Topics will include such items as: What is political science, and why it is important to study?
+Topics will include such items as: What is political science, and why is it important to study?
 What does it mean to be a good citizen?
-How does government best meet the needs of the people?
+How does the government best meet the needs of the people?
 What role should religion play in politics?
 What makes a law just?
 Are men equal?
 What is the nature of man?
 What is the ideal political system?
 The course will emphasize the enhancement of reading, writing, and critical thinking skills.
-Students taking this class should be average or above-average readers.
+Students taking this class should be average or above average readers.
 This class is highly recommended for students planning on studying political science or law in college.